How To Compile

 Compiling on Linux

 The first step is to get the latest source code!
-You can grab this from the download page or alternatively download it directly from the online Subversion repository.
-If you don't have a Subversion client installed you can do that easily on Ubuntu or Debian simply with:
+You can grab this from the download page or alternatively download it directly from the online Git repository.
+If you don't have a Git client installed you can do that easily on Ubuntu or Debian simply with:

 In an rpm-based distribution (like Fedora), use